gcordner/myriamgurba2022/plugins/manage-notification-emails/readme.txt

 10. Automatic WordPress core update e-mail
 11. Automatic WordPress plugin update e-mail
 12. Automatic WordPress theme update e-mail
-13. Send admin notifications to extra admin e-mailadresses *(1.7.0)*
+13. Send admin notifications to extra admin e-mail adresses *(1.7.0)*
-14. Send an e-mail to administrators after a user requested to update his or her e-mailaddress *(1.7.0)*
+14. Send an e-mail to administrators after a user requested to update his or her e-mail address *(1.7.0)*
-15. Send an e-mail to administrators after a user successfully updated his or her e-mailaddress *(1.7.0)*
+15. Send an e-mail to administrators after a user successfully updated his or her e-mail address *(1.7.0)*
 16. Multi-site support!
 Now you can manage your notification settings in one single environment *(1.8.0)*
 17. Export and import settings *(1.8.0)*